kedro-org/kedro/docs/source/deployment/airflow.md

 DAGs folder
   s3://your_S3_bucket/dags
 Plugins file - optional
-  s3://your_S3_bucket/conf.zip
+  s3://your_S3_bucket/plugins.zip
 Requirements file - optional
   s3://your_S3_bucket/requrements.txt
 Startup script file - optional s3://your_S3_bucket/startup.sh
 ```
-Continue with the default options on subsequent pages.
+On the next page, set the `Public network (Internet accessible)` option in the `Web server access` section if you want to access your Airflow UI from the internet.
+Continue with the default options on the subsequent pages.

 6. Once the environment is created, use the `Open Airflow UI` button to access the standard Airflow interface, where you can manage your DAG.

 ## How to run a Kedro pipeline on Apache Airflow using a Kubernetes cluster